thekesolutions/koha-plugin-slnp-ill/README.md

   copy: CR
 ```

-*FIXME: this should all be moved to the YAML configuration page*
-You have to adapt the default values of the additional ILL preferences loaded into table systempreferences by $PERL5LIB/Koha/Illbackends/SLNP/install/install.pl to your requirements.
-The additional ILL preferences are listed with a short description in the load file $PERL5LIB/Koha/Illbackends/SLNP/install/insert_systempreferences.sql.
-You may use the additional ILL letter layouts "as is" or you can adapt them to your needs.
-The additional ILL letter layouts are contained in the load file $PERL5LIB/Koha/Illbackends/SLNP/install/insert_letter.sql.

 ## Running the SLNP server

 The plugin bundles an SLNP server.
 The server code belongs to a specific Koha instance for which the plugin has been installed.
 If your instance is called _kohadev_, then you will start the server like this: